What does engagement in content marketing really mean?

 By working out where our audiences tend to be on the profile, we are able to use that information to plan effective approaches to content and social media marketing, and also to plan the way in which we set our expectations around how – and in what form – “engagement” will manifest itself on your social and digital media platforms.

 At a very simple level, if someone is a spectator then attempting to measure their “engagement” levels through counting likes, comments and shares, makes little to no sense at all since by their very nature they’re not inclined to use social media that way.
-Instead, you may chose to measure their time on your website or page, their click through rates and how they move through your information and move closer to your desired action that you need them to make.
+Instead, you may choose to measure their time on your website or page, their click-through rates and how they move through your information and move closer to your desired action that you need them to make.
 To successfully “engage” with those in the spectator category you’re going to need to create some compelling and useful content for them to watch, read or listen to.

 If your audience is predominantly made up of conversationalists, then your approach to content and social media marketing could and should be different, allowing them far greater opportunity to develop their own original voice.
 With conversationalists, encouraging them to talk with you or about you is more likely to lead to success, and you can set yourself a degree of expectation that they should talk with you as a sign of their “engagement”.